 One thing that I really like about Da De O’s is that at the beginning of your meal, they give you a little biscuit and some of their signature jalapeno jelly!
 It’s really a nice way to start your meal.
 I really like their jalapeno jelly.
 It’s nice and sweet, with a generous amount of jalapeno flavour.
 You can even buy jars of it out front!
 It’s been a little while since I’ve been here, and I remember the jelly to be a lot more vibrantly green, but still really good.

 Anyways, for this occasion, we opted to start with the fritters.
 We decided to get one of each, which is a Crab and Parmesan, a Jalapeno cheddar, a sweet potato and a corn fritter.
 It can be a little bit difficult to decipher the fritters apart until you actually eat them.
 The corn one is actually a different colour, so that one is easy.
-To be honest, my favourite fritter was the crab and parmesan fritter.
-The other ones were just so-so, nothing really amazing.
+My favourite fritter was the crab and parmesan fritter.
 I was looking for more jalapeno flavour from the jalapeno and cheddar fritter.
 If I were to get this appetizer the next time, I’d definitely go with four of the crab and parmesan.
 It’s nice a fluffy, and it’s served with a chipotle mayo-type dip!
 It really hits the spot.

 Another side that we got was their chicken wings.
 This actually has to be one of the best chicken wings that I’ve ever hard.
 They are thick and hardy and have a great crunch.
 They have a few different flavours but we just went with the scratch BBQ.
 I definitely recommend ordering these!

 The Po’ Boy that I decided to go with this time was the fried tiger shrimp.
 I’ve had it before, and it was really good.
 Of course I got them with a side of their famous sweet potato fries.
-I find that my sweet potato fries can come hit or miss when I come here.
-Sometimes they come out undercooked, and sometimes they are perfect, so I do find that they are inconsistent.
-Unfortunately my fries this time were severely undercooked so it was not too enjoyable.
-I probably should have asked them to be redone but I always hate to fuss.
+Really good and a good amount of shrimp!

 Lastly, we got a slice of their key lime pie to share.
 A pretty decent size.
 I can’t believe we had room to eat this.
 It was very limey and the crust was light.
 A great way to end the meal.
 I don’t often opt to get dessert but this was well worth it!